tristanbes/qiubaiying.github.io/_posts/2019-04-10-state-of-wordpress-in-2019.md

 In real world project, doing this kind of optimization leads to important performance improvements.

-{% include image.html width="688" url="/img/blackfire-acf.png" description="Difference of rendering time before/after retrieving only the strict necessary ACF fields. -850 requests to the database and -37% of rendering time ! <a href='https://blackfire.io/profiles/compare/3984573f-3fc2-48fc-9683-2668c3a4a7e5/graph'>More details on this Blackfire trace</a>." %}
+{% include image.html width="688" url="/img/blackfire-acf.png" description="Difference of rendering time before/after retrieving only the strict necessary ACF fields. -850 requests to the database and -37% of rendering time! <a href='https://blackfire.io/profiles/compare/3984573f-3fc2-48fc-9683-2668c3a4a7e5/graph'>More details on this Blackfire trace</a>." %}

 Explicit is better than implicit.
 It helps your colleague to provide a more accurate code review of your work.
 That work is harder when you don't know what your template has access to.

-And what about videos and images fields ?
+And what about videos and images fields?
 If you are using them, you should know that if you retrieve them "as is" using the `get_field('my_youtube_video')`, the code will try to fetch the metadata (size, orientation, length...) of the videos and images.

-What's the matter here ?
+What's the matter here?
 Well, since you're hosting your medias on the cloud (or a remote service, eg: YouTube in this example), **the video and images has to be downloaded on the server side** to allow retrieve this information you won't need in 98% of the cases.
 In this situation doing external HTTP calls from your server to the internet adds precious extra time and kills your site's performance.

 I've seen project spending almost 1 second doing external calls, preventing the server to send HTML to the browser by fetching just 10 images information from the cloud.

 In those cases you need to use `get_field('my_youtube_video', null, false)`.
 The last option (`false`), tells to retrieve the field (in this case, the YouTube url of the video, without any formatting or additionnal treatment).
 One other case is to set the configuration of the field as a "URL" field, (and not oEmbed), and for images, "Image URL"

 {% include image.html width="688" url="/img/external_http_calls_blackfire.png" description="Difference of rendering time before/after configuring fields as URL fields instead of oEmbed.
-All the external HTTP calls the server made to fetch the metadata of images or videos were eliminated (-7) and it saved 35% of time (-846ms) ! <a href='https://blackfire.io/profiles/compare/29fc43d1-fce1-447e-9d4e-cef4b2f53750/graph'>More details on this Blackfire trace</a>." %}
+All the external HTTP calls the server made to fetch the metadata of images or videos were eliminated (-7) and it saved 35% of time (-846ms)! <a href='https://blackfire.io/profiles/compare/29fc43d1-fce1-447e-9d4e-cef4b2f53750/graph'>More details on this Blackfire trace</a>." %}

 # Lint your code

-Is your theme shipping CSS, Javascript and some PHP ?
+Is your theme shipping CSS, Javascript and some PHP?
 You should lint them, make sure you write code compliant with industry standard.
 Use:

 * [ESlint](https://eslint.org/) - Javascript
 * [stylelint](https://stylelint.io/) - CSS